 Each period of development of our beautiful planet brings its own risks and threats.
 If 150 years ago the worst the bad guys could scare you with was to steal your horse or set your house on fire, now they have way more exquisite ways to spoil your dolce vitae.

 In 2021, we recorded over 1,500 hacker attacks; this is 19% more than in 2020.
 In 81% of cyberattacks, the victims were legal entities.
-At the end of the year, the top five most frequently attacked industries included government agencies, industry, medicine, science and education, and the financial industry.
+At the end of the year, the top five most frequently attacked industries included government agencies, industry, medicine, science and education software development services, and the FinTech software development.
 In each case someone creates and develops, and someone cynically ruins, aiming at an easy catch.

 But here's the bright side: now you can prevent your belongings both real ad virtual.
 Learn to recognize the modern threats in this post.

 In this article:

 Cybercrime is a criminal activity, the purpose of which is the misuse of a computer, computer network or network device.
 Most (but not all) cybercrime is committed by cybercriminals or hackers who make money from it.
 Cybercriminal activities are carried out by individuals or organizations.